 Have a traditional Greek lunch

 Not to mention the picture-perfect views!
-Please note that this is a luxury restaurant so prices here can be a bit expensive.
+Please note that this is a high-end restaurant so prices here can be a bit expensive.

 If you would rather stay on the budget side, you can try authentic Greek gyros at Pitogyros.
 It’s a small restaurant with only a handful of tables so you might need to wait in line a little bit but trust me, it’s absolutely worth it!